coffee2code/safe-function-call/README.md

 ## Installation

+Use as a general PHP helper:

+1. Include the `safe-function-call.php` in your code.
+2. Use any of the four functions provided by this script in your own code.

+Use as a WordPress plugin:

 1. Install via the built-in WordPress plugin installer.
 Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 2. Activate the plugin through the 'Plugins' admin menu in WordPress
 3. Use any of the four functions provided by this plugin as desired